Trevor Peacock: Film and television career

+Songwriting

-Peacock was also a songwriter.
-He wrote the 1960s pop hit "Mrs. Brown, You've Got a Lovely Daughter", which, recorded by Herman's Hermits, was number one on the US Billboard Hot 100 in May 1965, and number one in Canada the month before.
+As a songwriter, he wrote the 1960s pop hit "Mrs. Brown, You've Got a Lovely Daughter", which, recorded by Herman's Hermits, was number one on the US Billboard Hot 100 in May 1965, having been number one in Canada the month before.
 Other hit songs to his credit include "Mystery Girl" (recorded by Jess Conrad), "Made You" (Adam Faith), "Gossip Calypso" (Bernard Cribbins), "Stick Around" (Billy Fury), "That's What Love Will Do" and "Nature's Time For Love" (both recorded by Joe Brown).

 Peacock wrote the lyrics for several hit singles by The Vernons Girls.
 The songs he wrote for the group include "Be Nice To Him Mama", "You Know What I Mean", "Funny All Over" and "He'll Never Come Back".
 He contributed the lyrics for the musical show Passion Flower Hotel (music by John Barry), and for a musical based on the newspaper cartoon strip, Andy Capp (music by Alan Price).
 Before his acting career took off, Peacock compered Drumbeat for the BBC, also writing scripts for Oh Boy! and Six-Five Special.